markholloway/markholloway.github.io/_posts/2018-12-14-macos-screencapture-terminal.md

 mbp2017:~ mh$ ./screencap.sh -f 8
 ```

-Building on top of this script with additional default parameters and command line arguements makes the `screencapture` app extremely powerful with many supported use cases.
-Capture you progress in [TwilioQuest](http://twilio.com/quest) and show off your high score to all your friends.
+Building on top of this script with additional default parameters and command line arguements makes the `screencapture` utility convenient and powerful.